liammagee/fp/README.md

             - *showWindows*: Whether to show the windows of the building.
             - *windowsRandomise*: Whether to randomise the appearance of windows.
             - *windowsFlickerRate*: The rate at which to change the appearance of windows.
-            - *windowWidth*: The width of windows.
+            - *windowWidth*: The width of window segments.
             - *windowPercent*: The percentage of the overall window segment to fill with the window.
             - *windowsStartY*: The bottom of the window, relative to the wall.
             - *windowsEndY*: The top of the window, relative to the wall.